Rickie Lee Jones (album): Reception

-A retrospective review from AllMusic stated; "With her expressive soprano voice employing sudden alterations of volume and force, and her lyrical focus on Los Angeles street life, Rickie Lee Jones comes on like the love child of Laura Nyro and Tom Waits on her astounding self-titled debut album that simultaneously sounds like a synthesis of many familiar styles and like nothing that anybody's ever done before."
+A retrospective review from AllMusic stated, "With her expressive soprano voice employing sudden alterations of volume and force, and her lyrical focus on Los Angeles street life, Rickie Lee Jones comes on like the love child of Laura Nyro and Tom Waits on her astounding self-titled debut album that simultaneously sounds like a synthesis of many familiar styles and like nothing that anybody's ever done before."

 The lead single "Chuck E.'s in Love" peaked at No. 4 on the U.S. Billboard Hot 100, while the album peaked at No. 3 on the Billboard 200.
 The album was further promoted by a performance on Saturday Night Live in April 1979, where she performed "Chuck E.'s in Love" and "Coolsville".
 A second single, "Young Blood", peaked at No. 40 on the Billboard Hot 100 in late 1979.
 The album was certified Platinum by the Recording Industry Association of America on August 7, 1979, for sales of one million copies.
 The album was also certified Silver in the UK and 2x Platinum in Australia.

 Awards

 Track listing

 Credits adapted from the album's liner notes.
+All tracks written by Rickie Lee Jones, except tracks 9 and 10, co-written by Alfred Johnson.